Back to blog

 3. Knowledge and network loss (the cost that really hurts)

-When a knowledge keeper leaves — someone with 10+ years of tenure who concentrates historical context, internal contacts or client relationships — the real replacement cost can multiply annual salary by two or three.
-And half of that cost manifests silently: errors that weren't made before, decisions no longer made with judgment, cascading exits when that person was the team's glue.
+When a knowledge holder leaves (someone with 10+ years of tenure who concentrates historical context, internal contacts or client relationships), the real replacement cost can approach twice the annual salary.
+And a good part of that cost never shows up on an invoice: errors that weren't made before, decisions now taken half-blind, and sometimes more exits behind them, because that person was the one keeping the team connected.

 Why traditional KPIs lie